+The results of an analytical retrospective analysis are presented (Figure 5.2.18).
+The analysis indicates generally consistent model results over the 5-year peel.
+Mohn's rho was estimated to be 0.0875 for SSB, -0.0727 for F, and 0.538 for recruitment.
 Recruitment indices generally tend to be uncertain as there are few repeated observations at larger sizes with which this influence can be tempered.
-However, the good fit to survey indices in the age 3 recruitment length range (20 - 30 cm, (Figure 5.1.23), suggest that at least recruitment estimates from this peak are reliable.
-In addition, a peak in these sizes of tusk followed by a sharp decline in 2020 are reflected in length distribution data as a rather large but steep peak in proportions of fish that have begun to shift right (to larger sizes) with no obvious new peaks of small sizes taking its place (Figure 5.1.24).
-Therefore, it is likely that reference biomass may increase once the current recruitment peak reaches 40+ cm sizes.
+However, the good fit to survey indices at age 1, Figure 5.2.14), suggests that recent recruitment estimates from this peak are reliable.
+In addition, a peak in these sizes of tusk followed by a sharp decline in 2020 are reflected in length distribution data as a rather large but steep peak in proportions of fish that have begun to shift right (to larger sizes) with no obvious new peaks of small sizes taking its place (Figure 5.2.7).
+Therefore, it is likely that the increase in biomass observed this year will continue in the next year or so.